15 Best Summer Vacation Spots in the U.S.A.

 We may earn a commission from affiliate links ()

-Being able to recall the best summer vacation is a memory that lasts a lifetime.
+The best summer vacation memories last a lifetime.
 There are several spots in the United States that are iconic when it comes to the ideal summer vacation for families, couples, or even solo travelers.

 Some of the best places to visit in summer are in the nation's national parks, like Glacier National Park, the Grand Canyon, or Yellowstone National Park.
 Other time-tested summer vacations require more of a journey, like a scenic drive along Route 66, where you get out to explore some of the hidden towns and diners along the nostalgic Mother Road.